 3.2.2 If prevention has not been effective, medicine regimens must be implemented to effectively control worms, lice, mange and any other parasites.

-Note: Animal Welfare Approved recognizes that some parasites that are a threat to bison can only be managed through preventative treatment.
+Note: AGW recognizes that some parasites that are a threat to bison can only be managed through preventative treatment.
 The parasite, the treatment and the justification must be noted in the herd health plan.

 3.2.3 The use of organophosphates and other products with the same or a similar mode of action is prohibited.

 Note: An exception to the standard above may be considered if other treatments have been shown to be ineffective.
 Please refer to the AGW paper on organophosphate and non-organophosphate type products.